 - Permanent proof of address.

-application Timeline: 30th September, 2013 is the last date for submission of online applications for fresh scholarship by students.
+Scholarship Application Timeline: 30th September, 2013 is the last date for submission of online applications for fresh scholarship by students.

 The initiatives taken by the government of India are really outstanding.
 These awards will fulfill dreams of minority sectors to pursue higher education .